timschott/timschott.github.io/projects/sbotus.md

 Rather than pursue additional data, I'm opting to leverage my existing corpus in a different way. gpt-2 works best when it's provided a massive, coherent dataset.
 When aggregated, the opinions in my corpus entail roughly 130k sentences.
 This is a much more formidable dataset for the model to train on than a few thousand here or there.
 So, I combine the justice's viewpoints into one, megajustice (sorry for willing that term into existence) to get the best results out of the model.
 Obviously this sort of entity will lack *ideological* coherence, but I'm mostly intrigued at how it handles the rhetoric and logic of the arguments writ large.

 To carry this out I just tweaked my python script to not slot the different justices into separate spots in a list - [the commit's here](https://github.com/timschott/kratos/commit/9abbf0c1b0ec5e5040ae368cfb4ba2b25165f743).
-Next I updated the Colab notebook to pull in the newly generated sentence list from this proces.
+Next I updated the Colab notebook to pull in the newly generated sentence list from this process.
 I then followed a similar training process from there to much better results.
 After approximately 11 hours my model's loss fell to just below 2, my target value.

 Now it came time to relitigate the sample generation code.
 Here's the command I issued; I piped everything into [this file](/documents/one_hundred_samples.txt) for easy traversal later.